 The bumpy, chicken skin sort of feeling that crops up on the back of the upper arms, thighs and sometimes face can be such a pain to get rid of, but these smoothing products are here to make it easier.

-About two weeks ago, I started trialling a new range I was sent as a press sample from Cerave.
+I started trialling a new range I was sent as a press sample from Cerave.
 It's a brand I buy all the time (I'm mad about their giant tubs of body moisturiser, I lash it on so I appreciate the large size) and this range, the SA Smoothing range, is specifically for KP sufferers.

 Avène Akérat 10 Body Cream is another product I've been using recently to tackle the chicken skin, which essentially is an overproduction of keratin in your skin, which then clogs your follicles and results in little white bumpy bits.
 Avène's Akérat 10 is made for KP prone skin and I really love the instant (well, next day) results for an 'arms out' emergency.